 and lends those securities, it will be also subject to the foregoing risks with respect to its loaned securities.

-Dimensional Fund Advisors is an investment advisor registered with the Securities and Exchange Commission.
+Dimensional Fund Advisors LP is an investment advisor registered with the Securities and Exchange Commission.
 Consider the investment objectives, risks, and charges and expenses of the Dimensional funds carefully before investing.
 For this and other information about the Dimensional funds, please read the prospectus carefully before investing.
-Prospectuses are available by calling Dimensional Fund Advisors collect at (512) 306-7400 or at www.dimensional.com.
+Prospectuses are available by calling Dimensional Fund Advisors collect at (512) 306-7400 or at us.dimensional.com.

-Mutual funds distributed by DFA Securities LLC.
+Dimensional funds are distributed by DFA Securities LLC.